 Purchasing a precision balance that is designed with sustainability in mind helps you be more sustainable.
 Key factors you can consider are efficient use of electricity consumption during use, robust construction made of materials offering long-lasting durability, possibility to reduce waste by saving precious samples, and design-for-repair.

-METTLER TOLEDO precision balances provide you with sustainable value in terms of exceptionally long-lasting design made for durability, ease of repair, and availability of spare parts.
+METTLER TOLEDO precision balances provide you with sustainable value in terms of exceptionally long-lasting design made for durability, ease of repair, and availability of spare parts with no compromise to your high precision balance.
 Additionally, our MX and MR precision balance lines are equipped with power saving mode to prevent unnecessary waste of power and allows you to configure when your balance will automatically go into its ultra-power mode, overnight and at weekends.
 On working days, you can set the balance to start early so it’s warmed up and performing optimally once it’s needed.
 This not only saves costs but also supports efforts to protect the environment.